 - Home Price: $486,675 median purchase price; $1,238 median monthly rent

-- Crime Rate: Safer than 96% of cities in Georgia
+- Crime Rate: Safer than 81% of Atlanta neighborhoods

 Things to Do in Virginia-Highland

-Moving to Atlanta?
+Thinking about moving to Atlanta?
 Extra Space Storage has convenient storage facilities throughout the ATL area that can make your transition easier.
-Find a storage unit near you!
+Find cheap Atlanta storage near you!

 Neighborhood statistics from AreaVibes